-Mental Health Families and Friends Tasmania (MHFFTas) values the input of participants, employees, volunteers and members at every level of the organisation.
-MHFFTas would like to ensure that any member, visitor or program participant feels comfortable and able to share concerns and make a complaint.
+Mental Health Families and Friends Tasmania values the input of participants, employees, students, volunteers and service providers.
+We’d like to ensure that any visitor or program participant feels comfortable and able to share their concerns or, make a complaint if they wish.

-Complaints, concerns and issues at MHFFTas are treated seriously and with respect.
-MHFFTas is committed to continually improving its services and programs, so your feedback is welcomed.
+We treat all complaints, concerns, and issues seriously and with respect.
+We are committed to continually improving our services and programs.
+Your feedback is welcomed.

 Making a Complaint at MHFFTas